 Lugutan Beach isn’t a beach in the classical sense.
 It’s a small mangrove forest.
 There’s a pier pathway through the forest for tourists – that’s where this picture was taken from.

 Cagban Beach is right next to the jetty port where tourists arrive in Boracay during high season.
 This picture is looking out to the left, the jetty port is to the right.

 Tulubhan Beach doesn’t serve a special purpose.
 As you can see though, it isn’t very pretty so you’ll see mostly local life there since it doesn’t have much if any tourist appeal.

 Manoc Manoc Beach is where the supply boats dock.
 The people you see in the picture are workers busy bringing the supplies ashore.

 Beach Map & How To Get There

 In the map menu (top left icon) you can find a list of all the beaches on the map.
 Clicking one will show its picture, description and location.

-For more maps visit my dedicated Boracay maps page which includes this map and many more on other subjects.
+For more maps visit my dedicated Boracay maps page which includes this and other maps on other subjects.